gerad/nodeunit-dsl/README.md

 Philosophy
 ----------
-* **test should be run in series** - otherwise mocks and globals (like your database) aren't deterministic.
+* **test should be run in series** - otherwise mocks and globals (like your database) aren't deterministic (learned from nodeunit).
-* **tests should be written in code** - `assert` makes just as much sense as `should`
+* **tests should be written in code** - programmers are used to reading and writing code.
+Brevity is better than syntax.
+  `expects(code.dsl.easy).not.toBeTruthy()` (learned from jasmine).
-* **javascript tests should never call wait** - Having wait with a timeout period is slow and nondeterministic (what if a callback takes longer than expected?).You don't need it in your code, why have in tests?
+* **javascript tests should never call `wait`** - Having wait with a timeout period is slow and nondeterministic.
+What if a callback takes longer than expected?
+You don't need it in your code, why allow it in tests? (learned from unittest.js, qunit)
-* **tests and setup should be independent** - you often want to test the same functionality in different contexts or use similar contexts for different tests.
+* **tests and setup should be independent** - you often want to test the same functionality in different contexts or use similar contexts for different tests. (learned from vows, rspec)
-* **setup can be nested, but tests shouldn't** - for the same reason as above, and you often want to run just one test
+* **setup can be nested, but tests shouldn't** - for the same reason as above, and you often want to run just one test. (learned from rspec)

 Future API
 ----------